dgraph-io/dgraph/wiki/content/slash-graphql/advanced-queries.md

 ### HTTP

-You can query your backend with GraphQL+- using the `/query` endpoint of your cluster.
+You can query your backend with DQL using the `/query` endpoint of your cluster.
 As an example, if your graphql endpoint is `https://frozen-mango-42.us-west-2.aws.cloud.dgraph.io/graphql`, then the admin endpoint for schema will be at `https://frozen-mango.us-west-2.aws.cloud.dgraph.io/query`.

 This endpoint works identically to to the [/query](https://dgraph.io/docs/query-language/) endpoint of Dgraph, with the additional constraint of requiring authentication, as described in the Authentication section above.